-Procedures for Grievances Regarding One of Our Community Partners welfare services for Brevard County.
+Procedures for Grievances Regarding Our Community Partners

+Brevard Family Partnership is responsible for creating and managing a comprehensive network of quality child welfare services for Brevard County.
 As part of this responsibility, we require all of our providers to have a process to address complaints and/or grievances.
-When an issue arises with one of these Community Partners who directly provide a service, you are encouraged to meet them in order to resolve your concerns.
+When an issue arises with one of these Community Partners who directly provide a service, you are encouraged to meet with them in order to resolve your concerns.